microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ### `noImplicitAny`

-When you don't specify a type, and Typescript can't infer it from context, the compiler will typically default to any.
+When you don't specify a type, and Typescript can't infer it from context, the compiler will typically default to `any`.

-You usually want to avoid this, though, because any isn't type-checked.
+You usually want to avoid this, though, because `any` isn't type-checked.
-Use the compiler flag [`noImplicitAny`](/tsconfig#noImplicitAny) to flag any implicit any as an error.
+Use the compiler flag [`noImplicitAny`](/tsconfig#noImplicitAny) to flag any implicit `any` as an error.

 ## Type Annotations on Variables